 All licensed California contractors are required to carry a $25,000 Contractor License Bond.
 Certain contractor licenses may require a $25,000 Bond of Qualifying Individual, a $100,000 LLC Employee/Worker Bond, or a Disciplinary Bond, depending on their license status.
 Contractors may also be required by the owner of a project to provide a bid, performance, and payment bond (often referred to as Contract Surety Bonds) on a job-by-job basis.

-**This information covers only the offering of ADP’s Pay-by-Pay Premium Payment Program for Workers’ Compensation, a payroll enhancement feature of the payroll processing services, and does not involve the offer or sale of any insurance product.
+**This information covers only the offering of ADP’s Premium Payroll Integration Program for Workers’ Compensation, a payroll enhancement feature of the payroll processing services, and does not involve the offer or sale of any insurance product.
 All insurance products will be offered and sold only through the licensed agents of Automatic Data Processing Insurance Agency Inc. or its licensed insurance partners.
 Certain services may not be available in all states.
-Clients must be using ADP’s tax filing service to take advantage of ADP’s Pay-by-Pay Premium Payment Program is the registered trademark of ADP, Inc.
+Clients must be using ADP’s tax filing service to take advantage of ADP’s Premium Payroll Integration Program is the registered trademark of ADP, Inc.